ppannuto/patpannuto.com/pages/index.md

     [HotWireless'14](/pubs/kempke14harmonia.pdf) }
     </small>
   - **[Luxapose][luxapose].** An exploration in using lighting infrastructure for astral navigation indoors.
-I have no affiliation with these, but Luxapose spawned a bunch of follow-on work that I think is really cool looking at how to do this without requiring intelligent LED lighting infrastructure, in particular check out [LiTell](http://xyzhang.ucsd.edu/papers/CZhang_MobiCom16_LiTell.pdf) and some of [Xinyu's other light-based localization work](http://xyzhang.ucsd.edu/publications.html).
+Luxapose spawned considerable follow-on work (with which I have no affiliation) that is really cool and looks at how to do this without requiring intelligent LED lighting infrastructure, in particular check out [LiTell](http://xyzhang.ucsd.edu/papers/CZhang_MobiCom16_LiTell.pdf) and some of [Xinyu's other light-based localization work](http://xyzhang.ucsd.edu/publications.html).